argoproj/argo-cd/docs/user-guide/commands/argocd_app_rollback.md

 ## argocd app rollback

-Rollback application to a previous deployed version by History ID
+Rollback application to a previous deployed version by History ID, omitted will rollback to previous version

 ```
 argocd app rollback APPNAME ID [flags]